Who is this document for?

 Automatic Logoff (A) - § 164.312(a)(2)(iii)

-As of December 2020, Remote Utilities supports the following automatic logoff methods:
+Remote Utilities supports the following automatic logoff options:

 - Lock workstation on disconnect.